QianLabUSC/lassie-human-ai-interaction/README.md

 - `planners.py`: customized MediumLevelActionManager for LLM. enable more actions to use.

-`user_study.py`: script for start a chatovercook pygame session.
+`main.py`: script for start a chatovercook pygame session.
-`data_process.ipynb`: post experiment data process script.

-Feel free to reach out to @boshenzh for any questions.